 Wow!
 That’s how LASIK works

-LASIK is a laser eye surgery procedure that corrects your vision by reshaping your cornea so that light is able to focus more precisely on your retina.
-With the LASIK procedure, Dr. Manger will personalize your correction based on his vast experience and surgical expertise and by using only the most state-of-the-art technologies available.
-In fact, Dr. Manger has 7 lasers on site to give you the most advanced, customized LASIK procedure available today.
+We often get asked, “How does LASIK work?”.
+LASIK is a laser eye surgery procedure that corrects your vision by reshaping your cornea so that light can focus more precisely on your retina.
+Dr. Manger will personalize your LASIK procedure based on his vast experience and surgical expertise using only the most state-of-the-art technologies available.
+In fact, Dr. Manger has seven lasers on-site to give you the most advanced, customized LASIK procedure to ensure how does laser eye surgery work will address your vision problem.

-Each LASIK procedure starts with wisdom.
+If you’re wondering how does LASIK work, each LASIK procedure starts with wisdom.
 This wisdom comes from understanding the health of your eyes through our proprietary 2½-hour, 14-test diagnostic LASIK exam.
-You will personally be examined by Dr. Manger at this exam.
-Many other LASIK surgeons don’t take the time for this important exam and instead rely on professionals who do not have the same skills and qualifications to conduct the exam for them.
-Schedule your free* LASIK exam.
+At our center, a leading specialist will personally oversee your initial exam, providing comprehensive answers to your questions about how does LASIK work.
+Other LASIK surgeons don’t take the time for this crucial exam or to address your concerns regarding how does LASIK surgery work instead rely on professionals who do not have the same skills and qualifications to conduct the exam for them.
+Schedule your free LASIK exam.

 The LASIK surgery procedure exclusively uses the advanced technology of a femtosecond laser.
-This laser enables a 100% blade-free procedure and is used to create a thin flap of corneal tissue that is folded out of the way.
-Conventional LASIK relies on a microkeratome, a surgical instrument with a metal oscillating blade, to create the corneal flap.
+To answer how does eye surgery work, LASIK technology enables a 100% blade-free procedure and is used to create a thin flap of corneal tissue that is folded out of the way.
+Conventional LASIK relies on a microkeratome, a surgical instrument with an oscillating metal blade, to create the corneal flap.
 Using a femtosecond laser is much more precise and contributes to a faster recovery with less chance for complications.
-On occasion, the Intralase procedure cannot be performed on a patient due to various eye conditions such as corneal scarring, small orbits or previous refractive surgeries.
+On occasion, the Intralase procedure cannot be performed on a patient due to various eye conditions such as corneal scarring, small orbits, or previous refractive surgeries.
 In these cases, PRK may be considered as an alternative to LASIK.
+The difference between how does PRK work and how does LASIK work is although both procedures use laser technology, PRK reshapes or removes your cornea’s outer layer, which will grow back over time.

 Before the flap is made, your eye will be cleaned and then numbed with a series of drops.
 Once the flap is created, Dr. Manger can perform your vision correction in Step 3.
+While LASIK how does it work and how does LASEK work is fairly the same, the corneal flap created with LASEK is significantly thinner compared to the LASIK eye procedure.
 After your vision has been corrected, the flap is replaced to ensure postoperative comfort.

 Keep in mind that a successful laser eye procedure cannot rely on technology alone.
 Before operating, a LASIK surgeon makes more than TWO DOZEN decisions for EACH EYE.
 Every surgeon will make those decisions differently.
 No other LASIK surgeon can match the experience and skill of Dr. Manger.

 Dr. Manger’s final step of the LASIK procedure is for you to go out and live life to its fullest, with your newfound freedom from glasses and contacts.
 In fact, 100% of our LASIK patients do just that — they live a life of wonderment.
-So can you.
+Experience the benefits and see laser eye surgery how does it work.

 Recovery from LASIK is a relatively quick process compared to other forms of surgery.
 You are encouraged to wear high quality, polarized sunglasses following your LASIK procedure.
 Most patients can return to normal activities such as driving, going to work, using a computer, reading, and watching TV the very next day.